 First checkpoint: After 2 years and a half, we noticed that his Cantonese skills are impressive and ahead of his French.
 Probably because he’s spending more time with his mom, and also because we recently stayed longer in Hong Kong where he’s surrounded by Cantonese speakers.

 Second checkpoint: Now Darian is almost 4, after spending the past year in Europe and mostly in France, his French skills overtook his Cantonese.
 He still has a lot of exposure to Cantonese through her mom.
 His English became much better to the point where my wife and I cannot talk in English in front of him without him understanding.
-We noticed in our travel that he started to use English with people who couldn’t speak French or Cantonese.
+We noticed in our travels that he started to use English with people who couldn’t speak French or Cantonese.
+Raising a trilingual kid doesn’t seem too far-fetched now, but we have trouble to implement a fourth language.

 When it comes to English, we had no doubt that he’ll be able to learn it.
 In my opinion, English is actually the most important language for him to master.
 As a French native speaker, I truly know how many opportunities speaking English opened and will open to me.
 If I didn’t speak English, I would probably not be in a relationship with a girl from Hong Kong, let alone all the travels I was able to do, or my online teaching job.